Summary

 Three club members traveled to Lima, Peru in early 2025 to explore possible relationships, connections, and partnership projects with a local Rotary Club.
-On June 19 they shared a summary of their trip.
+Their travel summary is shared below.

 You can view their presentation here: Peru Presentation.